infrasonar/docs/docs/application/rules.md

 In this section you choose for which conditions you want this rule to be active or not.

-So you can choose to **exclude** or **include** :material-numeric-1-circle:{ .red } which **conditions** :material-numeric-2-circle:{ .red } you want this rule to apply to.
+You can choose to **exclude** or **include** :material-numeric-1-circle:{ .red } specific **conditions** :material-numeric-2-circle:{ .red } this rule to applies to.

 ### Asset

 ![Rules screenshot asset](../images/application_rules_screenshot_03.png)

-In this section you select which assets you want the rule to based upon their label.

-Select the **label** :material-numeric-1-circle:{ .red } you want to use, if you don't select a label this rule will apply to all assets in the container.
+Select the **label** :material-numeric-1-circle:{ .red } you want to use to specify for which assets this rule applies, if you don't select a label this rule will apply to all assets in the container.

-When a label a selected we will show the assets :material-numeric-2-circle:{ .red } this rule will be applicable for.
+When a label a selected we will show a list of assets :material-numeric-2-circle:{ .red } for which this rule applies.

 ### Schedule